 Key outputs will include a Forest Sector Agenda 2035 for Mozambique document, and policy briefs.

 This activity is ongoing.
-However, it can be reported that the main takeaways from the technical studies show that, by 2035: 1) wood products demand is going to outstrip domestic supply; and 2) deforestation will increase based on projections of variables such as population growth and road development.
+A report on lessons learnt, including operational suggestions for future projects was completed, and the final report was delivered in October 2018.
+A policy note providing a set of recommendations to improve the enabling environment was also completed, and the final report delivered in November 2018.
+It can be reported that the main takeaways from the technical studies show that, by 2035: 1) wood products demand is going to outstrip domestic supply; and 2) deforestation will increase based on projections of variables such as population growth and road development.
 Information from the technical studies has equipped the several working groups that have come together to provide inputs to the Agenda 2035 document, which is expected to be ready by April 2019.
 Engagement with the goverment of Mozambique has been consistent throughout the development of the activity to ensure uptake of the results.